MapManagement/weisserbot/README.md

     Sends the number of users who subscribed to the streamer !subcount

+    Sends the elapsed time since the stream started !uptime

  CommandNotFound Error
 -------
-Since most of the commands which are created by users in the Twitch chat are not handled by my command_handler, I decided to edit the event_command_error function in bot.py of TwitchIO so nothing will be printed to the terminal when any message starts with a command prefix and a "CommandNotFound" Error was thrown.
+Since most of the commands which are created by users in the Twitch chat are handled by my command_handler, I decided to edit the event_command_error function in bot.py of TwitchIO so nothing will be printed to the terminal when any message starts with a command prefix and a "CommandNotFound" Error was thrown.